CtrlK

 Progressive Disclosure

-The content is well-structured with clear sections and a quick reference table, but it's monolithic — all content is inline in one large file.
-The detailed command examples, streaming docs, and auth setup could be split into separate reference files with links from the main skill.
+The content is well-organized with clear sections and a useful quick reference table, but it's monolithic — everything is in one large file (~300+ lines).
+The detailed command examples, streaming docs, global flags, and notes could be split into separate reference files with links from the main skill.
+No external file references are used for progressive disclosure.

 2 / 3